rezervemoney/gitbooks/mechanics-rzr/game-theory-mechanics.md

 3. Bond early under the 4-4-4 model for compounded yield.
 4. Hold or buy DrDre for governance upside, but sell when facing excessive dilution risk.

-This equilibrium sustains high on‐chain participation, robust treasury growth, and resilient defense against bad debt—making the RZR Protocol a self‐enforcing, game-theoretic system.
+This equilibrium sustains high on‐chain participation, robust treasury growth, and resilient defense against bad debt—making the Rezerve Money a self‐enforcing, game-theoretic system.